vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - The report now includes a section listing every rule and exception in plain English, including entry/exit, filters, and special cases.
 Rules are displayed in a clearly separated section.
 TDD-compliant, minimal code, and verified by tests.
 - [x] Task 13.4: Trade Markup Visuals for Every Ticker (2025-04-29)
   - The report now embeds an annotated price chart for every ticker, showing trade entries/exits, indicator overlays, and regime shading.
 Each chart is saved as a static image and embedded in the Markdown report with a descriptive caption.
 Implementation follows Kalish Nadh's Markdown visualization philosophy and is TDD-compliant.
 Verified by tests.
+- [x] Task 14.1: Add Trade Context (Regime, Volatility, Volume) (2025-04-29)
+  - Trade log in portfolio_report.md now includes regime (trending/ranging), volatility (ATR), and volume at entry and exit for each trade.
+Displayed in a Markdown table per trade.
+TDD-compliant, minimal code, verified in report and tests.
+- [x] Task 14.2: Include Indicator Values at Entry/Exit (2025-04-29)
+  - SMA, RSI, and other indicator values at entry/exit are now included in each trade log entry in the report.
+Displayed side by side in a Markdown table.
+TDD-compliant, minimal code, verified in report and tests.
+- [x] Task 14.3: Add Strategy Logic Summary (2025-04-29)
+  - Added a concise, plain-English summary and pseudocode of the algorithm’s rules at the top of the report.
+TDD-compliant, minimal code, verified in report and tests.
+- [x] Task 14.4: Trade Duration and Exposure Statistics (2025-04-29)
+  - Added summary table for average/median/max trade duration and portfolio exposure statistics.
+TDD-compliant, minimal code, verified in report and tests.
+- [x] Task 14.5: Slippage/Commission Sensitivity Analysis (2025-04-29)
+  - Added scenario analysis table showing how Sharpe, Return, Drawdown change under different slippage/commission assumptions.
+TDD-compliant, minimal code, verified in report and tests.
+- [x] Task 14.6: Per-Period Benchmark Comparison (2025-04-29)
+  - Added table/chart comparing strategy vs benchmark returns for each year/quarter, highlighting out/underperformance.
+TDD-compliant, minimal code, verified in report and tests.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)